testjavascript/nodejs-integration-tests-best-practices/README.md

 await this.channel.consume(queueName, async  (theNewMessage)  => {
 onMessageCallback(theNewMessage.content.toString())//Call the message handler .then(()  => {
-this.emit('message-acknowledged', eventDescription);// Handling is done, acknowledge the msg and let the tests know that all over this.channel.ack(theNewMessage);
+this.channel.ack(theNewMessage);// Handling is done, acknowledge the msg and let the tests know that all over this.emit('message-acknowledged', eventDescription);
 })

 // The test listen to the acknowledge/confirm message and knows when the operation is done